 The sole: soft and grippy or stiff and dynamic

 Flat-pedal shoes from Five Ten, adidas or Giro are equipped with soles made from special rubber compounds that provide the best grip on the short pins.
 The sole construction is really flat, reminiscent of skate shoes or sneakers.
-This means that mountain bikers can take perfect advantage of the large area of the flat pedals and adjust the placement of their foot really easily while riding without losing contact with the pedal.
+This means that mountain bikers can take advantage of the large area of the flat pedals and adjust the placement of their foot really easily while riding without losing contact with the pedal.
 Flat pedal shoes are comfortably cut and guarantee good cushioning.
 In comparison to skate shoes, however, for mountain biking the rubber compounds from Vibram or Five Ten are significantly more durable.

 MTB shoes for clip-in pedals have a completely different sole design.
 The rigid nylon soles are made for mounting the pedal plates and guarantee the best-possible power transfer.

 Depending on whether mountain bikers tend to be riding long tours or are fighting for every last second in a competition, the soles can be a little softer or harder.
 Softer soles usually mean they’re more comfortable, while harder soles usually transfer power better.
-Modern mountain bike shoes are fitted with profiled soles which are also suitable for short passages on foot, offering good grip even on slippery forest floors.
-Here, the cleats are mounted so they don’t protrude beyond the profile.
+Modern mountain bike shoes are fitted with treaded soles which are also suitable for short passages on foot, offering good grip even on slippery forest floors.
+Here, the cleats are mounted so they don’t protrude beyond the sole.
 This means that they won’t annoy you while you’re walking and they enable a comfortable gait.
 The stiff nylon soles are, however, unsuitable for longer hikes.

 The lacing: classic or fast lacing system

-While flat pedal shoes often provide the right level of stability and comfort with normal lacing, and sometimes with an additional hook and loop fastener, clip-in pedal shoes come with a diverse range of creative closure systems.
-Laces, fast lacing systems with a twist closure, hook and loop fasteners, zip fasteners and ratchet closures are combined in different ways to find the perfect combination of comfort and performance.
+While flat pedal shoes often provide the right level of stability and comfort with normal lacing, and sometimes with an additional hook-and-loop fastener, clip-in pedal shoes come with a diverse range of creative closure systems.
+Laces, fast lacing systems with a twist closure, hook-and-loop fasteners, zip fasteners and ratchet closures are combined in different ways to find the perfect combination of comfort and performance.

-Practical ratchet, hook and loop, and twist closures are quick and easy to use.
+Ratchet, hook-and-loop, and twist closures are quick and easy to use.
 Ratchet and twist closures can be readjusted individually while travelling without having to take the foot off the pedal.
 This makes putting on and taking off the mountain bike shoe particularly quick and easy.

 Along with a secure, firm fit, these closure systems guarantee the best possible performance when mountain biking with clip-in pedals.
 With fast lacing systems, mountain bikers fortunately no longer have to worry about loose laces getting wrapped around their pedal axle.

 So, when buying MTB shoes, there can be a few things to consider.
 When all’s said and done, though, the choice of MTB shoe depends on what exactly you want to use it for and your own judgement.
-If you have any more questions, though, we are here to help you and our customer service team is at your service.
-You can reach our customer service team from Monday to Friday from 10 to 17 on +49 (0)7121/70120 or by email.